Fuuzetsu/hakyllblog/posts/2014-01-06-Fix-your-Hackage-documentation.markdown

 Have [some fan service][11] for making it all the way to the end of the tedious post.

+EDIT: See updates to this post [here][13], it tells you how to fix package cross-linking and stuff.
+Also, please keep reading [the mailing list thread][4] for further developments.
+Nice people post their scripts to do this stuff and in general these issues are discussed.

 [1]: http://hackage.haskell.org/api
 [2]:
 https://github.com/haskell/hackage-server/issues/11#issuecomment-31593476